prareD/PLM-System/README.md

 2. Open the `Data.sql` file located in the resources folder of the code base.
 3. Run the SQL commands present in the `Data.sql` file to set up the necessary tables and data in the database.

-##Conditions
+## Conditions

-vehicle number can be max of 8 digits
-Change Databse path in appsettings.json as per requirment
+1.vehicle number can be max of 8 digits and make sure to change connection string path in appsettings.json as per requirment.

 ## Running the Application